Results & Photos

 If you need to cancel or amend your entry, please head over to our Registration Information page and fill out the relevant form.
-Please note that we do not offer transfers to other events.
+Please note that we do not allow late registrations on the day.

 Welcome!
 We permit walkers into the shortest distance only.
 This is to ensure that everyone is back safely and accounted for in time for presentations.
 Although we ask during registration whether you are walking or running, we don’t time the walking event separately to the running event.
 You can run if you like too.

 If you are a slower runner doing the longer distances, check the cut-off paces above.

 The start and finish location for this event will be the Gawler View Picnic Area.

 The location of Para Wirra Conservation Park on Google Maps can be seen by clicking here.

 Once in Para Wirra Conservation Park you will need to follow Para Wirra Drive for quite some time until you get to Oval Track (start/finish location).
 Click here for the start/finish location on Google Maps.